MacoskoLab/Macosko-Pipelines/tools/disco/images.md

 You should see a newly created image called "myimage"

-A few notes on the build before moving on:
+A few notes on the build:

 `-t myimage`: this is the name to give the image (tag?)
 `--squash`: podman stores a copy of the image after each step of the build - this is to make